sass/sass/doc-src/SASS_CHANGELOG.md

 * Allow comments within `@import` statements in SCSS.

+* Fix a parsing performance bug where long decimals would occasionally take many minutes to parse.

 ## 3.2.3

 * `sass --watch` no longer crashs when a file in a watched directory is deleted.